-PRN stands for "pro re nata," a Latin term that translates to "as needed" or "as the situation arises."
-PRN most often applies to health care positions like nurses, nurse aides, respiratory therapists and laboratory or X-ray technicians.
-PRN positions are typically agency-based, but some health care systems classify part-time, permanent staff as PRN.
+Pro Re Nata, or PRN, is a Latin term that translates to "as needed" or "as the situation arises."
+A PRN position most often applies to health care positions like nurses, nurse aides, respiratory therapists and laboratory or X-ray technicians.
+Typical PRN positions are agency-based, but some health care systems classify part-time, permanent staff as PRN.

 Some of the advantages of PRN employment include the following:

 - Opportunities to work in a variety of settings rather than being tied to one department

 - Flexibility to accept or reject assignments offered

 Some disadvantages of PRN employment include the following:

 - Limited medical insurance, vacation time or other benefits, if any